DARNet: Dual-Attention Residual Network for Automatic Diagnosis of COVID-19 via CT Images: Related Work

 \section{Related Work}

-\subsubsection{Automatic Diagnosis of COVID-19:}
+\subsection{Automatic Diagnosis of COVID-19}

 Recently, the successful application of artificial intelligence (AI) in medical image analysis \cite{17} has promoted the development of radiological diagnosis technology.
-To combat the current pandemic, plenty of research efforts have been carried out over the past few months to design an AI system for the early diagnosis of COVID-19 via radiological imaging.
-Wang et al. \cite{18} and Zhang et al. \cite{19} employ CNNs to automatically identify COVID-19 infection from chest X-ray images and obtain promising results.
-However, it is still a challenging task due to the low contrast and the lack of significant features caused by the high overlapping of ribs and soft tissues.
+To combat the current pandemic, plenty of research efforts had been carried out over the past few months to design an AI system for the early diagnosis of COVID-19 via radiological imaging. \cite{19,40,41} employed convolutional neural networks (CNNs) to automatically identify COVID-19 infection from chest X-ray images and obtained impressive results.
+However, these methods are still limited due to the low contrast and the lack of significant features caused by the high overlapping of ribs and soft tissues.

 Compared with a single X-ray image, a chest CT scan composed of hundreds of 2D slices can reflect more detailed radiographic features about the lesions, such as GGO and consolidation.
-To simplify the computation, several keyframe-based methods \cite{10,20} are proposed to diagnose COVID-19 in CT images.
-Although these methods ignore the inter-slice information of CT images and highly rely on the accurate detection of abnormal slices.
-Besides, \cite{21,22,23} propose the segmentation-based approaches that can generate more specific lesion information, such as the number and volume of lesions, which is valuable for the quantitative analysis in COVID-19 diagnosis.
-However, obtaining large amounts of annotated CT data is the primary challenge of these methods.
-We thus develop a novel 3D network to identify COVID-19 in an end-to-end fashion, which only takes a full chest CT image as input and can achieve competitive classification performance.
+To simplify the computation, several keyframe-based methods \cite{10,20} were proposed to diagnose COVID-19 in CT images and achieved promising results.
+But these methods underestimated the 3D spatial information of CT images and highly relied on the accurate detection of abnormal slices. \cite{21,22,23} proposed the segmentation-based approaches that can generate more specific lesion information, such as the number and volume of lesions, which was valuable for the quantitative analysis in COVID-19 diagnosis.
+However, obtaining large amounts of CT data with segmentation labels is the primary challenge of these methods.
+Besides, most of the above methods provide a multi-stage framework, which means that these methods may be affected by error propagation. \cite{36,39} directly transfer 2D neural networks to classify 3D CT images, but their performance may not meet actual clinical needs.
+We thus develop DARNet to diagnose COVID-19 in an end-to-end fashion, which takes a complete chest CT image as input and can achieve competitive classification performance.

-\subsubsection{Attention Mechanism:}
+\subsection{Attention Mechanism}